anomaly/gallagher/SQL.md

 `shillelagh` has appropriate documentation to [build your own adapters](https://shillelagh.readthedocs.io/en/latest/development.html#), the examples on the page go from implementing a simple adapter for the Weather API through to some tips to implement a more complex adapter that reads from an API e.g Google Sheets.
 It's recommended to study the source code to understand patterns of the how to provide data for more complex implementations.

-Couple of things to get note are:
+Few things to address design wise are:

 - Methods that allows shillelagh to [calculate the cost of a query](https://shillelagh.readthedocs.io/en/latest/development.html#estimating-query-cost)
 - Strategies in mapping URLs to virtual tables